kubevault/kubevault/docs/concepts/vault-server-crds/storage/gcs.md

       chunkSize: "1024"
 ```

-#### gcs.credentialSecret
+### gcs.credentialSecret

 `gcs.credentialSecret` is a required field that specifies the name of the secret containing Google application credential.
-The secret contains following key:
+The secret contains the following key:

 - `sa.json`

 ```yaml
 spec: